savitripatil182004-prog/Demopractice/README.md

 # Demopractice
-This is my first githhub
+This is my first git Repository.
 Author - Sanjana Patil